The ABC of Best Canadian Dog Food

 To top things off, this chow contains flaxseed and herring oil as the source of antioxidants and Omega fatty acids, with chelated minerals that promote the health of bones and joints and allow for their proper formation.

-While you’re at it, make sure to check out our in-depth review of the best puppy food brands and learn more about specific dietary requirements of puppers.
+While you’re at it, make sure to check out our in-depth review of the best puppy food brands and learn more about the specific dietary requirements of puppers.

 - Highly digestible